ILIAS-eLearning/ILIAS/README.md

 echo $form->display()."\n\n";

 // Then lets look at the collected values.
 Since we don't actually POST the
 // form, we need to mock up some input.
-This would be completely opaque when
-// using render and then collect the results from $_POST.
 $mock_post1 = array( "date_input_0" => "2014"
                    , "date_input_1" => "12"
                    , "date_input_2" => "24"
                    );

+// We could use init without parameters if we wanted to use $_POST as input.
 $form->init($mock_post1);

 echo "This will show a date of christmas eve:\n";